 - the Auditors

-- the determination of the financial competence of the Committee,
+- Determination of the Board of Directors’ financial competence

-- the establishment of working groups and the selection of its members,
+- Establishment of working groups and election of their members

-- the proposal for dissolution of the society.
+- Application for the dissolution of the company.

 Extraordinary General Assembly